awslabs/aws-fluent-plugin-kinesis/README.md

       </format>
     </match>

+For other configurations of `json` formatter, see [json Formatter Plugin](https://docs.fluentd.org/articles/formatter_json).

 ### inject (section)
-This plugin use `Fluent::TimeFormatter` and other injection configurations.
-For more detail, see [inject.rb].
-This section only works with Fluentd v0.14.
+This plugin uses `Fluent::TimeFormatter` and other injection configurations.
+See [inject.rb] for more details.

-For example, the config below will add `time` field whose value is eventtime with nanosecond and `tag` field whose value is its tag.
-(Mostly same as `include_time key true` and `include_tag_key true`)
+For example, the config below will add `time` field whose value is event time with nanosecond and `tag` field whose value is its tag.

     <match *>
       @type kinesis_streams